NSLS-II/edrixs/docs/source/user/installation.rst

 ************
 Installation
 ************
-For linux and macOS users we suggest :ref:`installing with anaconda <AnacondaInstall>`.
+For Linux and macOS users we suggest :ref:`installing with anaconda <AnacondaInstall>`.
 For Windows machines, we suggest using the :ref:`docker instructions <edrixsanddocker>`, which are relatively straightforward.
 If desired, you can also compile the code from the source for Linux and macOS.

 .. _AnacondaInstall: